 Cal AI vs Foodvisor vs Swoodie 2026: AI Photo Calorie Counter Comparison

-AI photo calorie counters are the fastest-growing category in 2026.
-Three apps dominate the search results: Cal AI, Foodvisor, and Swoodie.
-They all do the same headline trick — point your camera at food, get calories.
-The differences are in what happens after the scan.
+AI photo calorie counters are the fastest-growing app category of 2026.
+Three names dominate the search results: Cal AI, Foodvisor, and Swoodie.
+All three do the same headline trick — point your camera at a plate, get calories and macros back.
+The decision isn’t about the trick.
+It’s about everything around it: how much you can do before paying, and whether the app does anything once the scan is done.

 The 60-second verdict